gnugat/gnugat.github.io/_sculpin/source/_posts/2016-02-17-ultimate-symfony-routing.md

 > **Note**: `Request->attributes` is used to store information about the current
 > Request such as the matched route, the controller, etc. It's used internally
-> by Symofny but we could also store our onw values in it.
+> by Symofny but we could also store our own values in it.

 Some might be concerned with performance: reading the configuration from the filesystem may slow down the application.